SafeExamBrowser/seb-server-setup/docs/installation.rst

 4. Navigate into the installation strategy sub-directory you want to install from and edit/prepare the configuration for your needs.

+5. Complete the configuration and apply all needed settings for your setup

-5. Build the docker images with docker-compose build.
+6. Pull the docker images form Dockerhub by using docker-compose pull command

-6. Bring the docker containers up and running with docker-compose up, and do some suggested health checks.
+7. Bring the docker containers up and running with docker-compose up, and do some suggested checks.

 For detailed setup and installation please see the detailed installation guide for the particular setup; demo, testing and production.